 Failure to Plan is Planning to Fail

-Following the FAA’s Basic Food Plan for a while firmly establishes certainty in the mind and body when the next meal is coming and what it will be.
+Following the FAA’s Basic Food Plan (or, similarly, an Overeaters Anonymous food plan) for a while firmly establishes certainty in the mind and body when the next meal is coming and what it will be.
 This is reassuring to the parts of our minds and bodies that are made to seek out food.

 Control is the name of the game for an addict.
 Losing control to a binge is a loss to be learned from.
 Like many addiction plans, they have a twelve step plan.
 They have meetings, sponsors and call on a higher power for strength.
 They take it one day at a time and make it work.

-The food addicts anonymous people are an inspirational example that people do change their behaviors—once they decide to.
+The food addicts anonymous people — as well as people adhering to an Overeaters Anonymous food plan — are an inspirational example that people do change their behaviors, once they decide to.
 They know it takes work and often help from others but they learn something every time they quit and finally break free.
 They quit and keep on quitting until they’re free.

 So set a goal and make a game plan to get to your goal.
 You probably already have plans of some sort for both diet and exercise.